10up/Engineering-Best-Practices/JavaScript.md

 jQuery( '#menu' );
 ```

-We can pass our own HTMLCollection to jQuery to create the same object.
+We can pass our own HTMLCollection or Element to jQuery to create the same object.
 Since jQuery does a lot of magic behind the scenes on each collection, [this will be faster](http://jsperf.com/wrap-an-element-or-html-collection-in-jquery):

 ```javascript
 jQuery( document.getElementById( 'menu' ) );